 So I decided it was worth it to give them a try, and I added those two to my daily nutrition routine to see what would happen.

 Bottom line: Voilá, after 2-3 months of taking collagen, curcumin, & avoiding high-impact cardio, most of my joint pain was gone.
+I took both collagen peptides & curcumin for a year, and in the last 2 years since I stopped supplementing them I haven’t had any recurrence of any joint pain.

 The HIIT part of it